 This is more than I can afford.
 Can you give me a free visit?

-If you need breastfeeding help and do have financial challenges, please talk to me.
+If you need breastfeeding help and do have financial challenges, please talk to us.
 There is almost always a way to work it out; such as a payment plan or a reduced rate.
 You can use your credit card as payment too.
 Please do not let finances deter you from reaching your breastfeeding goals.

 What is an IBCLC?